Back in the mid-1950's, doctors in the United States began receiving colorful postcards from

 even sent on the first day of issue for some stamps.

-This web site is a resource for collectors of the more than 180 varieties of cards posted
+This web site is a resource for collectors of the 183 face-different cards and their many varieties

 by Abbott Labs.
 Little is documented on their origin, and few collectors have ever